 Being involved in any kind of traffic accident can be a scary and stressful experience, especially if you or someone else involved in the accident is injured.
 Unfortunately motorcycle accidents have higher rates of injuries and fatalities than car crashes, with 5,014 people killed in motorcycle accidents in 2019 alone.
 Based on vehicle miles traveled for that year, motorcyclists were 29 times more likely to die in a crash and 4 times more likely to be injured than those riding in cars.

 Injuries caused by a motorcycle crash can be painful and may take days, weeks, or months to heal.
 Some may lead to permanent disability.
 Many people who are injured in a motorcycle accident find their bills piling up while they’re both unable to work and struggling to pay for medical care.
-If this sounds like your situation, the best thing you can do is consult a personal injury lawyer to find out if you have a case.
+If this sounds like your situation, the best thing you can do is consult a North Carolina Motorcycle Accident lawyer to find out if you have a case.

 This is likely a question your attorney will want to explore.
 If you’ve got a lot of medical bills, you may have already tried to figure it out.
 Will your personal health insurance cover the bill?
 Some of it?
 Maybe.
 What about the motorcycle’s driver?
 Does their insurance cover passengers?
 You’re about to find out.
 Another possibility is seeking payment from the insurance of any other drivers involved in the crash, especially if they caused the accident.
 Because medical treatment can be very costly, your lawyer will try to find a responsible insurance carrier to sue, but in some cases, you may also sue the individual responsible for the accident.